bcit-ci/CodeIgniter/user_guide_src/source/database/metadata.rst

 -  max_length - maximum length of the column
 -  primary_key - 1 if the column is a primary key
 -  type - the type of the column

-:returns:   Array of associative arrays with field metadata
-:rtype:     string[][]